brosensteiner/Tcl.sugar/README.markdown

 **IMPORTANT:** In order to use some of the text actions the [ShellActions-sugar](https://github.com/onecrayon/ShellActions-sugar) is needed and if you want regex syntax highlighting in "regexp" and "regsub" commands you need the [regex.sugar](https://github.com/elliottcable/regex.sugar)

+## Amira Tcl interface

+This sugar contains special commands from Visage Imaging´s Amira (5.2.4) Tcl scripting interface.
+Since the Amira Tcl commands are only a Tcl library this commands are not in a separate sugar.
+If you don´t need it (most people will not need it) you can easily delete the following files in the Tcl.sugar:

+- /Syntaxes/AmiraSyntax.xml
+- /CodeSenseLibraries/Amira.xml
+- /CodeSenseProvieders/Amira.xml
+- /TextActions/Amira.*
+- /PlaceholderThemes/Tcl.css (only Amira selector in the file!)

 ## Installation

 Paste the following in terminal: